TychoTheTaco/Twitch-Drops-Bot/README.md

 - Default: `cookies‑<username>.json`

-`‑‑log‑level <level>` | `log_level` The log level to display in the console.
-All log levels are still logged to the log file.
-Using a level lower than `info` may cause the progress bar to get messed up.

-- Default: `info`

 `‑‑show‑account‑not‑linked‑warning` | `show_account_not_linked_warning` Show a warning if your Twitch account is not linked to a Drop Campaign.

 - Alias: `-sanlw`